 Authors of articles to be considered for publication should submit one complete copy to the Editor-in-Chief (address below).
 Material should be sent as an e-mail attachment, the text of the submission as a Word file (.doc or .docx), tables and captions as separate files, and all examples, figures (continuous tone and line illustrations), etc., separately as PDFs or JPGs.
 Locations of all examples, tables, and figures should be indicated in the text.
 Text material should be presented double-spaced, with margins of at least one inch.

-The article must include (1) a one-paragraph abstract of no more than 250 words conforming to RILM guidelines (http://www.rilm.org/submissions/pdf/Guidelines_AbstractStyle.pdf), and (2) a list of works cited, following Chicago Manual of Style citation guidelines.
+The article must include (1) a short abstract, prepared in conformity with the RILM guidelines (http://www.rilm.org/submissions/pdf/Guidelines_AbstractStyle.pdf), and (2) a list of works cited, following Chicago Manual of Style bibliography guidelines.

 To allow for the anonymous outside review of submissions, the author's name should appear only in the cover letter, which should also contain the full title of the submission and all relevant contact information.
 Authors should avoid identifying themselves in the document itself (title page, header, or notes) or in the file information.

-In articles, which are accompanied by a list of works cited, bibliographical citations in footnotes should all be given in shortened form; in reviews (of books and of digital and multimedia projects), a full citation should be given the first time a work is cited, with shortened citations thereafter.
-All citations should conform to the guidelines given in Chapter 14 of The Chicago Manual of Style, 17th ed.
-(Chicago and London: University of Chicago Press, 2017).
+In articles and colloquies, which are accompanied by a list of works cited, bibliographical citations in footnotes should all be given in shortened form; in reviews (of books and of digital and multimedia projects), a full citation should be given the first time a work is cited, with shortened citations thereafter.
+All citations should conform to the guidelines given in Chapter 14 of The Chicago Manual of Style, 16th ed.
+(Chicago and London: University of Chicago Press, 2010).

-Music examples should be fully legible and provided with underlaid texts and clear captions, exactly as they are to appear in the article, and should be based on the most authoritative sources available, properly cited in the captions.
+Musical examples should be provided with underlaid texts and clear captions exactly as they are to appear in the article and should be based on the most authoritative sources available, properly cited in the captions.
 Examples should be submitted as graphic files (PDF, JPG).
 Continuous tone and line illustrations are called “figures” in the Journal.
-Authors of accepted articles will be asked to submit all figures as glossy positive photographs or high-resolution digital files (TIFF, minimum 300 dpi for images, 1200 dpi for line drawings, including score facsimiles).
+Authors of accepted articles will be asked to submit all figures as glossy positive photographs or high-resolution digital files (JPG, TIFF, 300 dpi for images, 1200 dpi for line drawings, including score facsimiles).
 Authors of accepted articles will receive additional guidelines for the submission of any multimedia examples and related content for the online publication of the Journal.